The Wapack Trail, NH/MA: a series of dayhikes

 I walk for fun, to explore, to more-or-less exercise.
 I also walk to keep my head on straight.
 I wouldn’t have gotten through today without a couple of miles outside.

 I’m a political critter, you see.
-I’ve been a campaign staffer, an activist, a blogger from the State House, to name a few pastimes.
+I’ve been a campaign staffer, an activist, a blogger from the New Hampshire State House, to name a few pastimes.
 Yesterday was election day after the nastiest campaign year I’ve ever experienced.
 This has been a backed-up-sewer of a season.

 Nothing will flush it out except time on the trails.